lajoshanko/fail2ban_exporter/README.md

 ## Requirements

-This integration depends on the [Fail2ban Prometheus Exporter](https://github.com/hctrdev/fail2ban-prometheus-exporter) by @hctrdev.
+This integration depends on the [Fail2ban Prometheus Exporter](https://github.com/hctrdev/fail2ban-prometheus-exporter) by [@hctrde](https://github.com/hctrdev).

 The Docker image was originally designed for Prometheus and Grafana, but this integration allows Home Assistant to directly consume its metrics.